 EuroDreams 2025 Changes

-Changes are coming to EuroDreams in 2025!
+A series of exciting changes have been made to EuroDreams!
 It is the first time that the multi-national lottery has been updated since it began in November 2023.
 Here’s a summary of the key changes:

-• The prize for matching five numbers will be increased
+• The prize for matching five numbers has been increased

-The new rules will take effect from the start of October 2025 and will be introduced across all eight participating countries in a bid to boost ticket sales.
+The new rules took effect from the start of October 2025 and were introduced across all eight participating countries in a bid to boost ticket sales.

 New Super Draws